 There were many private institutions working in Namibia.

-• The government conducted a survey and found that the government has not registered the majority ofprivate institutions.
-This was one of the main reasons why so many graduated students from private universities were unemployed.
+• The government conducted a survey and found that the government has not registered the majority of private institutions.
+This was one of the main reasons why so many private university graduates were unemployed.

 • The government began to create a collection of all universities that had not previously been registered.

 • In 2017, most of the universities have now been registered and the students have an affiliated degree that will help them get a better job.

 As well as improvements to the actual delivery of education, there have also been changes to the way in which students can access funding.
 All deserving students will now receive grants from the authority that will enable them to continue in education.
 However, only a select few students will receive these grants because of spending restrictions.
 With financial support, students from the poorest backgrounds can enrol in higher education.
 This has resulted in a 20% increase in university enrolments in comparison with the previous year.